 Electives.
-Students choose the remaining hours of course work in consultation with their advisory committees.
-Course selection should take into account the student's thesis subject, professional goals, and preparation for the MA Qualifying Examination.
+The remaining hours of course work are chosen by students in consultation with their advisory committees.
+Choice of courses should be based on the student's thesis subject, professional goals, and preparation for the MA Qualifying Examination.

 Required Hours at 5000/6000 Level.
 All MA students must complete at least 21 hours of course work at the 5000/6000 level; this 21 hours of course work may include six hours of credit for work on the thesis.